 This may indicate that your boss just trusts you as an employee, but if he or she asks for your opinion about personal matters (think of: clothing choice, dating) this can be a sign.
 Asking questions about your love life can be innocent, but it can also be a tactical move to tell what he or she really feels for you.

 Your boss is flirting with you, but do not jump to conclusions just yet.
 Is it happening all the time?
 Does he communicate to others in the same way?
 And also take a look at your own actions.
 Did you happen to flirt with that person before?
-If you are sure that you are the only one and it is not because of your own behaviour, then this is a strong indication that he or she has a crush on you.
+If you are sure that you are the only one and it is not because of your own behavior, then this is a strong indication that he or she has a crush on you.

 3. Give you preference